Ankita-Priyadarshani/RAG_Playground/README.md

 The RAG Playground revolutionizes how users interact with documents by combining the power of vector databases, embeddings, and Large Language Models (LLMs).
 Users can upload policy documents, PDFs, presentations, or text files, and then ask questions that are answered using the specific content from those documents.

-Built on the SEMOSS platform, this application leverages state-of-the-art embedding models and multiple vector database options (FAISS, Weaviate, Pinecone, pgvector) to provide accurate, citation-backed responses.
-The system implements advanced retrieval techniques including semantic similarity search, intelligent chunking strategies, and context-aware prompting to ensure high-quality, hallucination-free responses.
+Built on the SEMOSS platform, this application leverages FAISS vector database and embedding models to provide accurate, citation-backed responses.

 ---

 ## Key Features

-- **Multiple Vector Database Support**: FAISS, Weaviate, Pinecone, or pgvector
+- **FAISS Vector Database**: Fast similarity search for document embeddings
 - **Document Upload & Processing**: PDF, DOCX, PPT, and TXT file support
 - **Conversational AI Interface**: Chat-based natural language queries
 - **Context-Aware Responses**: AI retrieves relevant document sections with citations